I think we're up to audio sound by number one, number four.

 I'll be openly upfront and honest.

-And I had read enough to get the idea to where if the subject came up I could say, yeah, I read it and have some informed comment about it.
+And I had read enough to get the idea to where if the subject came up, I could say, yeah, I read it and have some informed comment about it.

-If you want to the the actor that's playing uh what's his name, Gray, forget the first name, the actor playing the guy in this movie, the billionaire from Seattle's named Jamie Dornan.
+The actor playing the guy in this movie, the billionaire from Seattle, is named Jamie Dornan.

 If you want to see, you want to see this guy in a really good crime show.